Chief Research & Evaluation Strategist

 In early Fall 2019, Nikum returned to Cambodia with his family to plan and design a school for local villagers scheduled to open in Fall 2021.

-Publication: “The Persistence of Second-Generation Cambodian-American College Students: A Qualitative Study” (2013)
+Doctoral Dissertation: “The Persistence of Second-Generation Cambodian-American College Students: A Qualitative Study” (2013)

 On the Web: “Grace Will Lead Us Home” (2020)